nerves-networking/vintage_net/README.md

 * `:psk` - A WPA2 passphrase or the raw PSK.
 If a passphrase is passed in, it will be converted to a PSK and discarded.
 * `:ssid` - The SSID for the network
+* `:ap_scan` -  See `wpa_supplicant` documentation.
+The default for this, 1,
+  should work for nearly all users.
-* `:bgscan` - Periodic background scanning.
-See the link below for more information.
+* `:bgscan` - Periodic background scanning to support roaming within an ESS.
   * `:simple`
   * `{:simple, args}` - args is a string to be passed to the `simple` wpa module
   * `:learn`